rkourdis/trajopt/README.md

 git submodule update --recursive --init
 ```

-Example task descriptions can be found in [`tasks.py`](src/tasks.py).
-An optimization problem needs to be defined by providing task and continuity info under [`main.py`](src/main.py).
+Example task descriptions can be found under [`tasks.py`](src/tasks.py).
+An optimization problem needs to be defined by providing task and continuity info in [`main.py`](src/main.py).

-**To start the optimization with a discretisation frequency of 20Hz:** `python3 ./src/main.py --freq=20`.
+- **To start the optimization with a discretization frequency of 20Hz:** `python3 ./src/main.py --freq=20`.

-**To visualise the solution:** `python3 ./src/main.py --freq=20 --visualize_file=./solution_20hz.bin`.
+- **To visualise the solution:** `python3 ./src/main.py --freq=20 --visualize_file=./solution_20hz.bin`.

 ## Algorithm Description

 To generate a robot trajectory, this code uses the **Direct Transcription** method.

 #### Transcription
-Loosely described; robot state, velocity, acceleration and system input (torques) are discretized in time.
+Loosely described: robot state, velocity, acceleration and system input (torques) are discretized in time.
 Decision variables are created for each timestep ("knot").
 Constraints such as torque limits, desired torso orientation, etc. _are enforced directly on these decision variables_.

 The decision variables of a knot are connected to the variables of the knot before and after by robot physics, contact dynamics and an integration scheme.
 These are written as additional variable constraints.

 #### Optimization Objective
 An optimization problem is defined _for all decision variables_ by defining a metric to be minimized.
 A common choice is to minimize the overall trajectory energy.
 The metric could even be set constant so that the solver searches for _any_ feasible solution.

+**_The variables, constraints and objective define a Non Linear Program (NLP) the solution to which is a robot trajectory._**

 #### Contacts